CyRide: Dial-A-Ride

-Equipment
+Fleet

 CyRide currently operates a variety of different transit buses.
-Much of CyRide's fleet consists of 40 foot buses but there are six 62 foot articulated buses used in high-capacity service and several small buses used for lower-capacity services.
-The majority of CyRide's 40 foot bus fleet was manufactured by Gillig while the remaining 40 foot bus fleet was manufactured by Orion.
+Much of CyRide's fleet consists of 40 foot buses but there are several 62 foot articulated buses used in high-capacity service and several small buses used for lower-capacity services.
+The majority of CyRide's 40 foot bus fleet is manufactured by Gillig while the remaining 40 foot bus fleet is manufactured by Orion Bus Industries.
 CyRide maintained a few GM New Look 40 foot buses for training purposes but none currently remain on the active fleet list.
-The 62 foot articulated buses were manufactured by Nova Bus.
-Much of the current fleet can be referenced in the table below.
+The 62 foot articulated buses (as well as two 40 foot electric buses) are manufactured by Nova Bus.
+Much of the current CyRide fleet can be referenced in the table below.